Coronavirus (COVID-19): Advice for applicants and prospective students

 To help you decide your next steps we run open events to give you the opportunity to access our departments and residences, and experience student life in Bristol.

-Join us at our virtual open week taking place from 21 to 25 June 2021.
+Register your interest for our virtual open week taking place in September 2021.

 We hope to be able to welcome visitors to campus later in 2021.
 Find out more about upcoming events.